artellblender/springbones/README.md

 ![alt text](https://github.com/artellblender/springbones/blob/master/1.png)

 - Click "Enable Bone" to enable spring on a bone (must be a child bone)
+- You can adjust the "Bouncy", "Speed" and other parameters parameters such as collision
 - Click "Start" to enable the effect interactively, or "Start - Animation Mode" to enable it on frame change only (support baking)
-- You can adjust the "Bouncy" and "Speed" parameters
 - When moving the parent bone, the child will move dynamically with bouncy motion
+- To bake, use the Blender baking tool: press F3 > type "bake" > NLA Bake